a-r-m-i-n/dce/Documentation/UsersManual/DetailPage.rst

 Template type
 ^^^^^^^^^^^^^

 Like the *normal* template you can choose between the inline template code and using a template file.
+The :ref:`supported template file paths <users-manual-template-file-paths>` apply here as well.

 Detail page template (Fluid)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^